Known HERNIA MESH Recalls.

 Physiomesh is known to be ‘Unreasonably Dangerous’

-Ethicon will defend against claims that its hernia mesh caused serious injuries in a trial slated to begin in 2018, according to court documents.
+Ethicon will defend against claims that its product caused serious injuries in a trial slated to begin in 2018, according to court documents.
 The trial is the first Ethicon will face over its Physiomesh Flexible Composite Mesh.
-The plaintiff, Matthew Huff, was one of the first to file a lawsuit after Ethicon pulled the hernia mesh from the market in 2016.
-According to the company, it stopped selling the product because of higher rates of hernia recurrence and re-operation compared to similar products.
+The plaintiff, Matthew Huff, was one of the first to file a lawsuit after Ethicon pulled the device from the market in 2016.
+According to the company, it stopped selling because of higher rates of hernia recurrence and re-operation compared to similar products.
 Ethicon issued a voluntary recall in Europe and other countries, but only a “market withdrawal” in the U.S. as we told you earlier.
 Read the full story here.
-To learn more about the complications of Hernia Mesh, click on the button below.
+To learn more about the complications, click on the button below.